by christian feilmeier and peter milotzki

 success in retail with virtual and augmented reality

-What are the advantages of virtual reality (VR) and augmented reality (AR) technologies for sales staff of the future?
+What are the advantages of virtual reality (vr) and augmented reality (ar) technologies for sales staff of the future?
 Where are other innovative digital technologies for this new application?
-Can physical retail also benefit from this and are robotics applications even accepted by customers on customer journeys?
-These and other important questions are answered by rpc Managing Director Christian Feilmeier and AR and VR expert Peter Milotzki.
+Can physical retail also benefit from this and are robot applications even accepted by customers on customer journeys?
+These and other important questions are answered by rpc Managing Director Christian Feilmeier and ar and vr expert Peter Milotzki.

 what are the advantages of VR and AR applications to optimize product training for the retail industry of the future?